opensocdebug/osd-doc/src/02_spec/07_modules/cdm/datainterface.rst

 Programmer Interface: Data
 --------------------------

-The CDM-OR1K module generates only one type of event packets: **CPU debug stall packets**.
+The CDM module generates only one type of event packets: **CPU debug stall packets**.
-These packets contain the data in the form of ``reason`` payload word.
+These packets contain the data in the form of ``stall`` payload word.

 CPU Debug Stall packet
 ^^^^^^^^^^^^^^^^^^^^^^

 A CPU Debug Stall Packet encapsulates a breakpoint or watchpoint event.
-Whenever the program counter in the CPU core matches with the watchpoint/breakpoint address, CPU is stalled and this event packet is generated.
+Whenever the program counter in the CPU core matches with the watchpoint/breakpoint address, CPU core stalls and this event packet is generated.
-It notifies the debugger, i.e. GDB about a breakpoint or watchpoint hit.
+It notifies the debugger, i.e. GDB that CPU has reached a breakpoint or watchpoint condition and the CPU core is stalled.

 The following fields in the header of the DI packet are set: